 The Loncar Lyon Jenkins team always prepares to take a case all the way to trial if necessary.
-We serve accident victims and their loved ones by offering personalized attention, keeping them updated on the status of their cases.
+We serve accident victims and their loved ones by offering personalized attention and keeping them updated on the status of their cases.

 While you rest and recover from your injuries, let our team get to work on your case and protect your right to pursue compensation.
-Call our office today at (877) 239-4878.
+Call our office today.